 According to Third Ward Councilman Gary La Pelusa, the bridge has been crumbling for a long time.
 In the past, the city council has tried to get funding, but other issues took priority, he said.

 “This is a real neighborhood bridge because the people who live in those areas rely on it so they don’t have to go several blocks left or right to gain access,” La Pelusa said.
-Other pedestrian bridges cross the Light Rail at East 22nd Street and East 30th Street.
+There is a vehicular bridge with a sidewalk crossing the Light Rail at East 30th Street, and an underpass with a sidewalk beneath the tracks at East 22nd Street.

-The East 25th Street pedestrian bridge is one of three that the city council will address, Ashe-Nadrowksi said.
+The East 25th Street pedestrian bridge is one of three that the city council will address, Ashe-Nadrowski said.